simpledotorg/simple-server/doc/arch/016-ab-testing.md

 - Experiment: This defines the type (active or stale) and date range of the experiment.
 - TreatmentGroup: Treatment groups are used to determine which messages a patient will receive and when they will receive them, but they do not contain any information about the messages.
 Treatment groups can have zero or more reminder templates, which contain the message information.
 This design is intended to be flexible enough to allow us to test with any number of messages and even allows us to test the same type of messages with different delivery cadences.
-- Reminder template: A reminder template captures the message we want to send and when (relative to appointment date) we want to send it.
+- ReminderTemplate: A reminder template captures the message we want to send and when (relative to appointment date) we want to send it.
 A zero value means to send the message on the appointment date, a negative value means to send the message before the appointment, and positive value means to send the message after the appointment date.
-- AppointmentReminder: this represents a message that is either scheduled to be sent or has already been sent.
+- Notification: this represents a message that is either scheduled to be sent or has already been sent.
 It will capture the message and scheduled delivery date.
 This will also be used moving forward to capture our non-experiment appointment notifications.
 - TreatmentGroupMembership: this is a join table between TreatmentGroup and Patient that allows us to track which patients were in each treatment group.

 ## Supported languages